YourWisemaker/judolslayer/README.md

 ## Usage

-1. **Get API Keys**:
-   - YouTube Data API key from [Google Cloud Console](https://console.cloud.google.com/)
-   - Gemini API key from [Google AI Studio](https://makersuite.google.com/)
+1. **Start the Application**:
+   - Ensure both backend and frontend servers are running
+   - Open `http://localhost:3000` in your browser

 2. **Enter Video Information**:
-   - Paste YouTube video ID or URL
+   - Paste YouTube video ID or full URL
    - Configure detection settings (API keys are automatically loaded from environment)
+   - Adjust advanced options if needed

 3. **Run Analysis**:
-   - Use "Dry Run" to preview results
+   - **Recommended**: Use "Dry Run" first to preview results without making changes
-   - Click "Process Video" to detect and remove spam
+   - Review the analysis and statistics
+   - If satisfied, disable "Dry Run" and click "Remove Spam" to delete detected spam comments

 4. **Review Results**:
-   - View detailed statistics
+   - View detailed statistics and confidence scores
-   - Filter and sort comments
+   - Filter comments by type (All, Spam, Clean)
+   - Sort by confidence, date, or risk level
    - Export results for further analysis

+### ⚠️ Important Notes

+- **Always test with Dry Run first** to avoid accidentally deleting legitimate comments
+- **Spam removal is permanent** - deleted comments cannot be recovered
+- **Rate limits apply** - YouTube API has daily quotas
+- **Review results carefully** - AI detection may have false positives

 ## Configuration